-Mission of Family and Consumer Sciences: To provide a strong, quality undergraduate experience with the competencies necessary for individuals to compete successfully in a global and diverse marketplace in financial and consumer services, hospitality and tourism, non-profits, and government agencies; to provide pre-service teachers with the skills to empower students to manage challenges of living and working in a diverse, global, ever-changing society; to develop skills in decision making, problem solving, managing work and family, communication, technology, leadership, citizenship and workplace readiness; and to select and prepare for related careers while seeking academic excellence and Christian integrity.
+Mission of Family and Consumer Sciences: To provide a strong, quality undergraduate experience with the competencies necessary for individuals to compete successfully in a global and diverse marketplace to manage challenges of living and working in a diverse, global, ever-changing society; to develop skills in decision making, problem solving, managing work and family, communication, technology, leadership, citizenship and workplace readiness while seeking academic excellence and Christian integrity.

 With 42 hours of unrestricted electives, this major offers flexibility for the student with varied interests while still allowing “on-time” degree completion.

 Working as a child and family advocate, a retirement facility program director, or a 4-H specialist are just three potential careers for which the Family and Consumer Sciences prepares students.
 At Carson-Newman, the Family and Consumer Sciences major provides a generalist focus in preparation for careers that serve individuals, families, and communities in a myriad of ways.
 This generalist major positions students well for a variety of master’s degree programs including further study in an FCS-related area.